kjs001127/bucket-server/README.md

 # 🪣 Introduction

-Bucket is a lightweight key-value storage.
+Bucket is a lightweight and simple in-memory key-value storage.

 It also offers clustering features like auto-failover and master-slave replication.

+It is built uppon netty framework.

 <br/>